Groining Noise Coming From Back Wheel While Backing Up

 Beyond the sounds and vibrations, a damaged exhaust system could result in carbon monoxide leaking into the cabin.
 If you notice these sounds and symptoms, get to the mechanic right away.

 Being stranded on the side of the road isn't just an inconvenience - it can be a dangerous situation.
 Whether you're driving across town or across the country, Germania's Roadside Assistance Coverage is here to lend a helping hand when you need it most.
+To learn how you can add this optional coverage to your Germania personal auto policy, or to learn more about our insurance products, call one of our trusted agents or request a quote online today!

 Read more: If your car is making strange noises, a breakdown may soon follow.
 If your car breaks down on the road, remember these four critical steps